SSWConsulting/SSW.Rules.Content/rules/pbi-titles/rule.md

 ### Importance
 Indicating the relative priority of a PBI helps stakeholders prioritise it at a glance.

-Adding a fire emoji  to critical PBIs can help communicate that it should be actioned ASAP.
+Adding a fire emoji  to critical PBIs helps communicate that it should be actioned ASAP.

 ::: grey
 CI/CD - Deployment pipeline broken